kevindaus/tomblocator/README.md

 3. Open command prompt and go to that path where you extracted the file. e.g `C:\wamp\www\tomblocator`
 4. Now go to protected folder by executing `cd protected` then download the required library by executing `composer self-update && composer update`
 5. Now execute command `cd ..` then execute `mkdir assets`
-6. Now execute command `cd protected` then execute command `notepad main.php`.
+6. Now execute command `cd protected/config` then execute command `notepad main.php`.
 Notepad should open then paste this configuration code
 ```php
 <?php